 “You provide the community with volunteer service in the form of educational activities, projects, or demonstrations,” summarized Milam County Agriculture and Natural Resources Extension agent Jon Gersbach.
 Many volunteers become real experts in several areas of natural resources.

 The Master Naturalist program covers a wide range of topics, including: plants, grasses, fauna, forests, wetlands, geology, soils, archeology, birds, insects, reptiles, fish, mammals, and ecological habitat management of everything natural.
 What areas are you interested in?

-Our Chapter program started in the Fall of 2007 and graduated its first class in May 2008, a second class in May 2009, a third class in November 2010, a fourth in September 2012, a fifth in February 2014, a sixth in 2016, a seventh in 2018, and our ninth in 2020.
+Our Chapter program started in the Fall of 2007 and graduated its first class in May 2008, a second class in May 2009, a third class in November 2010, a fourth in September 2012, a fifth in February 2014, a sixth in 2016, a seventh in 2018, and our eighth in 2020.
 Classes involve either morning or evening classes for a total of about 40 hours, as well as numerous field trips.
 Upon completion of the course, volunteers are expected to provide 40 hours of volunteer service and 8 hours of Advanced Training annually to become and maintain their “Certification” as Texas Master Naturalists.

 “What better way to learn about nature, especially with superb-quality instruction, and then return that knowledge to the community,” remarked Assistant State Coordinator Sonny Arnold.
 There are presently 2,750 volunteers serving in 41 chapters around Texas.

 The nonprofit program costs $150, primarily directed towards curriculum expenses.